StackVista/stackstate-docs/configure/health/debug-health-sync.md

 {% endtabs %}

 {% hint style="info" %}
-A sub stream status will show the metadata related to the consistency model:
+A substream status will show the metadata related to the consistency model:
 * **Repeat Snapshots** - Show repeat interval and expiry
 * **Repeat States** - Show repeat interval and expiry
 * **Transactional Increments** - Show checkpoint offset and checkpoint batch index
 {% endhint %}

-The sub stream status can be expanded to include details of matched and unmatched check states using the `-t` command line argument.
+The substream status can be expanded to include details of matched and unmatched check states using the `-t` command line argument.
 This is helpful to identify any health states that are not attached to a topology element.
 In the example below, `checkStateId2` is listed under `Check states with identifier which has no matching topology element`.
 This means that it was not possible to match the check state to a topology element with the identifier `server-2`.

 {% tabs %}